MyPortugalHoliday.com

 The pretty beachfront of Ribeira Brava

-The three gardens in Monte are the Monte Palace Tropical Gardens (exotic plants species), the Parque Leite Monteiro, which surround the Quinta do Monte Hotel, and the Jardim do Monte just behind the Nossa Senhora do Monte church.
+The three gardens in Monte are the Monte Palace Tropical Gardens, famous for its exotic plant species and extensive tile collections; the Parque Leite Monteiro, which surrounds the Quinta do Monte Hotel; and the smaller Jardim do Monte, tucked just behind the church.
+Of these, the Monte Palace Tropical Gardens is by far the largest and most impressive, requiring a good two to three hours to explore properly.

-Note: The most famous garden of Funchal, the Jardim Botânico da Madeira is not technically in Monte but is accessed by the Teleférico do Jardim Botânico cable car, which has a station in Monte, and is often included in a visit to the town.
+Note: The most famous garden in Funchal, the Jardim Botânico da Madeira, is not technically in Monte, but it can be accessed via the Teleférico do Jardim Botânico cable car, which has a station in Monte.
+Many visitors choose to combine both areas in a single day out, and this is an excellent way to make the most of your time if you are keen to see the best of Madeira's gardens.

 Tropical Gardens in Monte funchal